bbarcelollull/EuroSea_subTask_2.3.1/README.md

-# Codes to design in situ sampling strategies (H2020 EuroSea project)
+# Codes to design in situ sampling strategies

-### This repository includes the codes generated to evaluate different in situ sampling strategies to reconstruct fine-scale (~20 km) ocean currents in the context of SWOT satellite mission (subtask 2.3.1 of the EuroSea project)
+### This repository includes the codes generated to evaluate different in situ sampling strategies to reconstruct fine-scale (~20 km) ocean currents in the context of SWOT satellite mission (subtask 2.3.1 of the H2020 EuroSea project)
 In **1_simulate_observations** you can find codes to design the sampling strategy and to extract the simulated observations.
 In **2_reconstruct_observations_spatiotemporal_OI** the spatio-temporal optimal interpolation is applied to simulated observations of temperature and salinity.
 The dynamic height and geostrophic velocity are calculated from the reconstructed fields.
 In **3_evaluation** you can find the codes to compare reconstructed fields with the ocean truth.
 Below there is a step-by-step description of all codes.

 * _H2020 EuroSea project:_<br>